programble/configru/README.md

 #### First-of Loading

-This method of loading looks for each file given and loads the first one that exists.
+This method loads the first file that exists, ignoring all other files.

 ```ruby
 Configru.load do